ProsD03/CTF-Candy/README.md

 * LFI / RFI (PHP Wrappers)
         I recommend this page from [rawsec](https://rawsec.ml/en/local-file-inclusion-remote-code-execution-vulnerability/)

+* Vulerable PHP Functions
+        Check for any vulnerable function in the php source code.
+A list of vulnerable funtion is avaiable [here](https://gist.github.com/mccabe615/b0907514d34b2de088c4996933ea1720)

 #### Well..
 I've found nothing

 If you have not found something by now.
 You may want to run a fuzzer.